John J. Keane (bishop)

 John Joseph Keane (September 12, 1839 – June 22, 1918) was an Irish-born American prelate of the Roman Catholic Church.
 He served as the archbishop of the Archdiocese of Dubuque in Iowa from 1900 to 1911.
 He previously served as bishop of the Diocese of Richmond in Virginia from 1878 to 1888.

 Keane was a founder of the Catholic University of America in Washington, D.C., serving as its first rector from 1886 to 1896.

 Biography

 Early life

-Keane was born on September 12, 1839, in Ballyshannon, County Donegal, Ireland, to Hugh and Fannnie (Connolly) Keane.
+Keane was born on September 12, 1839, in Ballyshannon, County Donegal, Ireland, to Hugh and Fannie (Connolly) Keane.
 He was one of five children, and the family immigrated to the United States when he was seven years old.
 He was educated at Saint Charles College in Ellicott City, Maryland, and at Saint Mary's Seminary in Baltimore, Maryland.

 Priesthood

 On July 2, 1866, Keane was ordained a priest for the Archdiocese of Baltimore by Archbishop Martin Spalding.
 After his ordination, Keane was appointed curate of St. Patrick's Parish in Washington, D.C., where he spent 12 years.
 He helped form both the Catholic Total Abstinence Union of America and the Catholic Young Men's National Union in 1872, and the Carroll Society in 1873.
 He also established the Tabernacle Society in Washington that worked with poor parishes throughout the country.